richardgourley/sql-one-pagers/sql-dql-test-yourself.md

 # SQL Data Query Language Queries - Test Yourself
 - Use the examples and notes from 'sql-dql-queries.ipnb' to check syntax knowledge and understanding first.
-- Write a query example for each section below and explain to yourself what the query is going to produce and why.
+- Try to write the query examples below to check any knowledge gaps.

 ## 1. Query Order
 - Write the order of SQL queries by keyword, eg. FROM, WHERE, SELECT etc.